Image of a city guide banner for an article about eating and drinking in that particular place.

 RONDO

-Pity the neighbours who's once quite weekends are now lined with riotous tourists and locals smoking in line whilst waiting for the baked goods inside.
+Pity the neighbours who's once quiet weekends are now lined with riotous tourists and locals smoking in line whilst waiting for the baked goods inside.
 The pastries are good, but the real winner here are the breadrolls (try get the one with leeks & cheese) with butter and cheese (yes, more cheese).
 Grab them take-away and eat them in the cemetery across the road where you won't be disturbed.

 GOOGLE MAPS